Yoshanuikabundi/proteinbenchmark-nrp/README.md

 [image rebuild]: https://github.com/openforcefield/proteinbenchmark-nrp/actions/workflows/rebuild-docker.yaml

-## Providence

-The actual Kubernetes manifest executed by NRP is stored in `results/$TARGET-$FF/replica-$REPLICA/$TARGET-$FF-$REPLICA-$WINDOW.yaml`.
-If this file already exists, `run-umbrella-windows.py` will refuse to overwrite it to avoid deleting providence of a previous run when `run-umbrella-windows.py` has not been updated correctly.
-The path, repository, and commit hash of the script used in this manifest are stored in the manifest YAML file, so combined with this Git repository this should be sufficient information to reproduce a run.

 ## Accessing results

 Results are stored in an S3 bucket provided by NRP.
 This includes all input and output files from the pod itself.
 The contents of this bucket are copied to the pod during initialization, and copied back to the bucket when a window is completed or the pod crashes.
 The `--update` switch is passed to RClone for this copy, so only files that have been changed on the pod should be copied, but I haven't tested this.
 This should eventually be fine tuned so that only the files necessary for a particular pod are copied.